jiazhao97/Portal-reproducibility/README.md

 # Portal-reproducibility
-Codes for reproducing the experiments of the paper "Adversarial domain translation networks enable fast and accurate large-scale atlas-level single-cell data integration".
+Codes for reproducing the experiments of the paper "Adversarial domain translation networks for fast and accurate large-scale atlas-level integration of single-cell datasets".